-- (a) "Administrator" shall mean the Board or any Committee designated by the Board to administer the plan pursuant to Section 15 of the Plan. - (b)"Board" shall mean the Board of Directors of the Company. - (c)"Change of Control" shall mean the occurrence of any of the following events: - (i)Any "person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) becomes the "beneficial owner" (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of securities of the Company representing fifty percent (50%) or more of the total voting power represented by the Company's then outstanding voting securities; or (ii)The consummation of the sale or disposition by the Company of all or substantially all of the Company's assets; or (iii)The consummation of a merger or consolidation of the Company, with any other corporation, other than a merger or consolidation that would result in the voting securities of the Company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the Company, or such surviving entity or its parent outstanding immediately after such merger or consolidation. (iv)A change in the composition of the Board, as a result of which fewer than a majority of the Directors are Incumbent Directors.
-"Incumbent Directors" shall mean Directors who either (A) are Directors of the Company, as applicable, as of the date hereof, or (B) are elected, or nominated for election, to the Board with the affirmative votes of at least a majority of those Directors whose election or nomination was not in connection with any transaction described in subsections (i), (ii) or (iii) or in connection with an actual or threatened proxy contest relating to the election of directors of the Company. - (d)"Code" shall mean the Internal Revenue Code of 1986, as amended. - (e)"Committee" means a committee of the Board appointed by the Board in accordance with Section 15 hereof. - (f)"Common Stock" shall mean the common stock of the Company. - (g)"Company" shall mean Altera Corporation, a Delaware corporation. - (h) "Compensation" shall mean all base straight time gross earnings, sales commissions and sales incentives, but exclusive of payments for overtime, shift premiums, other incentive payments, bonuses or other compensation. - (i) "Designated Subsidiary" shall mean any Subsidiary selected by the Administrator as eligible to participate in the Plan.
+(a)"Administrator" shall mean the Board or any Committee designated by the Board to administer the plan pursuant to Section 15 of the Plan.

+(b)"Board" shall mean the Board of Directors of the Company.

+(c)"Change of Control" shall mean the occurrence of any of the following events:

+(i)Any "person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) becomes the "beneficial owner" (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of securities of the Company representing fifty percent (50%) or more of the total voting power represented by the Company's then outstanding voting securities; or (ii)The consummation of the sale or disposition by the Company of all or substantially all of the Company's assets; or consolidation that would result in the voting securities of the Company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the Surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the Company, or such surviving entity or its parent outstanding immediately after such merger or consolidation. (iv)A change in the composition of the Board, as a result of which fewer than a majority of the Directors are Incumbent Directors.
+"Incumbent Directors" shall mean Directors who either (A) are Directors of the Company, as applicable, as of the date hereof, or (B) are elected, or nominated for election, to the Board with the affirmative votes of at least a majority of those Directors whose election or nomination was not in connection with any transaction described in subsections (i), (ii) or (iii) or in connection with an actual or threatened proxy contest relating to the election of directors of the Company.

+(d)"Code" shall mean the Internal Revenue Code of 1986, as amended.

+(e)"Committee" means a committee of the Board appointed by the Board in accordance with Section 15 hereof.

+(f)"Common Stock" shall mean the common stock of the Company.

+(g)"Company" shall mean Altera Corporation, a Delaware corporation.

+(h)"Compensation" shall mean all base straight time gross earnings, sales commissions and sales incentives, but exclusive of payments for overtime, shift premiums, other incentive payments, bonuses or other compensation.(i)"Designated Subsidiary" shall mean any Subsidiary selected by the Administrator as eligible to participate in the Plan.